gnosis/bivrost-swift/README.md

 ## Issues

 Tests currently do not work when generating an Xcode project via `swift package generate-xcodeproj`.
+This issue is described in <https://github.com/Quick/Quick/issues/751>.

+Workarounds:
-This issue is described at the bottom of <https://github.com/Quick/Quick/issues/707>.
-Drop to the CMD and use `swift test` for testing.
+- Drop to the CMD and use `swift test` for testing.
+- Go to the `QuickSpecBase` target build settings in the generated Xcode project.
+Set `Enables Module` to `YES` (`CLANG_ENABLE_MODULES=YES`).
+Now testing should work.